explaingit

 TLDR

-Free macOS menu bar app showing live CPU, memory, disk, network, and system stats at a glance without opening Activity Monitor.
+Stats is a free macOS menu bar app that shows live CPU, memory, GPU, disk, network, battery, fan, and temperature readings as compact widgets, so you always know how your system is performing without opening Activity Monitor.

 Mindmap